Skip to content

 Deploy with 2-3 replicas (default Helm configuration):

-helm install haproxy-ic charts/haptic \
+helm install haptic oci://registry.gitlab.com/haproxy-haptic/haptic/charts/haptic \

---set replicaCount=2
+--version 0.1.0 --set replicaCount=2

 Scaling